nogibjj/Eric_Ortega_Rodriguez_Mini_Project_6/README.md

 | 4         | 2          |
 | 5         | 3          |

-The query would:
+The query would do the following:
-- Join these two tables using `avenger_id`.
+- Join the two tables based on `avenger_id`
-- Calculate that Iron Man has 3000 appearances and 2 battles, Captain America has 2800 appearances and 2 battles, and Black Widow has 800 appearances and 1 battle.
+- Calculate Iron Man has 3000 appearances and 2 battles,
-- Filter out Black Widow since she has fewer than 100 comic book appearances.
+- Calculates that Captain America has 2800 appearances and 2 battles
-- Return Iron Man and Captain America, sorted by their number of battles and appearances.
+- Return Iron Man and Captain America and would be sorted by their number of battles and appearances

 ### Expected Results: